-REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
+REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Mid Rotation Feedback Form Scan and upload to the appropriate dropbox "Mid- Rotation Feedback Dropbox" on D2L Last Day of Rotation Rotation Journal Scan and upload to the appropriate dropbox "Rotation Journal Dropbox" on D2L Last Day of Rotation Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
 At the start of the last week of the rotation, students will need to request an evaluation in Medtrics.
 By requesting an attending evaluation from their assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
 Attendings will be able to electronically access and submit the forms on behalf of their students.
 Last Day of Rotation Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/.
 By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation.
 Students can also access pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
 Last Day of Rotation